mainmatter/auto-reveal/README.md

 npm add auto-reveal-theme-mainmatter
 ```

-If no theme is installed, the default Reveal.js `simple` theme will be used
+If no theme is installed, the default Reveal.js `black` theme will be used
 by default.

 ### Document Title